 The price of this tour assumes that you book with sufficient notice.
 Failure to do so may result in a higher price, as a result of higher air prices.
 We will always let you know ahead of time if this is the case, and ask if you want to continue.
 There are no taxes.

-Three nights' accommodation are included at a self catering studio at a West Yellowstone motel called West Yellowstone Lodge.
+Three nights' accommodation are included at a self catering studio at a Yellowstone motel called Yellowstone Motel.
 If lodging there is sold out, you will stay at a minimum two star hotel in West Yellowstone.